nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Implementation**

-The edit command edits a patient in the patient list by finding the patient, creating a new `EditPatientDescriptor` based on the original patient, modifying that object with the given parameters, then replacing the patient in the model's patient list with a new patient constructed using the given `EditPatientDescriptor`.
+The edit command edits a patient in the patient list by first finding the patient, creating a new `EditPatientDescriptor` based on the original patient, modifying that object with the given parameters, then replacing the patient in the model's patient list with a new patient constructed using the given `EditPatientDescriptor`.

 **Design considerations**